oauthstuff/draft-oauth-rar/main.md

 `privileges`:
 :   An array of strings representing the types or levels of privilege being requested at the resource.

-When different common data fields are used in combination, the permissions the client requests is the cartesian product of the values.
+When different common data fields are used in combination, the permissions the client requests are the cartesian product of the values.
 That is to say, the object represents a request for all `action` values listed within the object to be used at all `locations` values listed within the object for all `datatype` values listed within the object.
 In the following example, the client is requesting `read` and `write`